rclone/rclone/docs/content/commands/rclone_link.md

 ---
 date: 2018-04-28T11:44:58+01:00
-title: "rclone move"
+title: "rclone link"
-slug: rclone_move
+slug: rclone_link
-url: /commands/rclone_move/
+url: /commands/rclone_link/
 ---
-## rclone move
+## rclone link

-Move files from source to dest.
+Generate public link to file/folder.

 ### Synopsis

-Moves the contents of the source directory to the destination directory.
-Rclone will error if the source and destination overlap and the remote does not support a server side directory move operation.

-If no filters are in use and if possible this will server side move `source:path` into `dest:path`.
-After this `source:path` will no longer longer exist.

-Otherwise for each file in `source:path` selected by the filters (if any) this will move it into `dest:path`.
-If possible a server side move will be used, otherwise it will copy it (server side if possible) into `dest:path` then delete the original (if no errors on copy) in `source:path`.

-If you want to delete empty source directories after move, use the --delete-empty-src-dirs flag.

-**Important**: Since this can cause data loss, test first with the --dry-run flag.
+rclone link will create or retrieve a public link to the given file or folder.

+    rclone link remote:path/to/file
+    rclone link remote:path/to/folder/

+If successful, the last line of the output will contain the link.
+Exact capabilities depend on the remote, but the link will always be created with the least constraints – e.g. no expiry, no password protection, accessible without account.

 ```
-rclone move source:path dest:path [flags]
+rclone link remote:path [flags]
 ```

 ### Options

 ```
-      --delete-empty-src-dirs   Delete empty source dirs after move
-  -h, --help                    help for move
+  -h, --help   help for link
 ```

 ### Options inherited from parent commands